AmosAidoo/Evaluator/README.md

 The Main.java has some driving code you can use to test the implementation

 ### This project is in working progress
-Currently, it can only evaluate linear functions and simple trig functions containing cos, sin and tan.
+Currently, it can only evaluate linear functions, polynomials of power n,simple trig functions containing cos, sin and tan and exponential functions.